100% Satisfaction Guarantee

 The ancient Anglo-Saxon surname Hodge came from the baptismal name Roger which was nicknamed Hodge.
 As the naming tradition grew in Europe baptismal names began to be introduced in many countries.
 Baptismal names were sometimes given in honor of Christian saints and other biblical figures.
 There are very few Christian countries in Europe that did not adopt surnames from these religious figures.

 The English language only became standardized in the last few centuries; therefore, spelling variations are common among early Anglo-Saxon names.
 As the form of the English language changed, even the spelling of literate people's names evolved.
 Hodge has been recorded under many different variations, including Hodge, Hodges and others.

 This web page shows only a small excerpt of our Hodge research.
-Another 173 words (12 lines of text) covering the years 1120, 1267, 1625, 1629 and 1688 are included under the topic Early Hodge History in all our PDF Extended History products.
+Another 173 words (12 lines of text) covering the years 1120, 1267, 1625, 1629, 1688, 1645, 1714, 1703 and are included under the topic Early Hodge History in all our PDF Extended History products.

 Another 111 words (8 lines of text) are included under the topic Early Hodge Notables in all our PDF Extended History products.

 Some of the Hodge family moved to Ireland, but this topic is not covered in this excerpt.
 Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For many English families, the political and religious disarray that shrouded England made the far away New World an attractive prospect.
 On cramped disease-ridden ships, thousands migrated to those British colonies that would eventually become Canada and the United States.
 Those hardy settlers that survived the journey often went on to make important contributions to the emerging nations in which they landed.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Hodge or a variant listed above: